slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 [School of Information Technology]: https://www.hh.se/english/about-the-university/schools/school-of-information-technology.html

 ## Getting here
+<summary>Here are some practical informations about how to get to and around Halmstad</summary>
 <details>
 To cycle or take the bus/drive between the town centre and Halmstad University only takes a few minutes, the distance is around two kilometres.
 The easiest way is to follow Laholmsvägen straight to the University.